How to Prepare for Your Baby’s Winter Arrival

 Did you know that during pregnancy it’s harder for your immune system to fend off infections—and you’re more susceptible to hospitalization if you do get sick?
 Yikes!
 That means it’s extra important to stay up to date on your vaccinations.
 The following shots are designed to help protect you and your baby:

-• RSV Shot: If you’re between week 32 and 36 pregnant between September and January, it’s recommended that you get the respiratory syncytial virus (RSV) shot to help protect your babies against RSV.
+RSV Shot: If you’re between week 32 and 36 pregnant in September through January, it’s recommended that you get the respiratory syncytial virus (RSV) shot to help protect your babies against RSV.
 (Dr. Karp explains the dangers of RSV.)

 Learn more about how to stay healthy and active during your winter pregnancy.